ahtisham06/ahtisham06/README.md

 Here are some projects I am working on while learning Python:

 - Calculator App – Simple Python calculator for basic operations.
 - Todo List App – Command-line app to manage tasks.
-- Web Scraper – Scrapes data from websites using Python.

 More projects coming soon as I continue learning!